sergscob/inception2/README.md

 | Container name resolution | No isolation |
 | More secure | Less secure |

-A custom bridge network is used to:
+A custom bridge network isolates services and enables internal DNS resolution.
-- Isolate services
-- Enable internal DNS resolution
-- Prevent unnecessary host exposure

 ---